-Response: Dealing excellently with emergency incidents.
+Response: Dealing excellently with incidents.

-- Through risk management, we will attend the most serious emergency incidents in high-risk areas within five minutes to save life, protect homes and businesses, the environment and our transport networks. - Risk to life and property will be reduced through our commitment to operational excellence and to providing an assertive, effective and safe emergency response to all incidents. - Appropriate rescue operations will be led and coordinated by WMFS and we will work collaboratively with other agencies to deliver an excellent response in line with public expectations. - Our specialist response teams will deliver National Resilience arrangements for responding to local, national and international major incidents, new risks (including weather) and humanitarian situations.
+- We aim to get to incidents within our attendance standards across all categories; with five minutes in high-risk areas, to save life, reduce harm and protect homes and businesses. - We will, through our highly trained firefighters, deliver an assertive, effective and safe response to all incidents to make the biggest difference for our communities. - We will lead rescue operations and work collaboratively with partners to deliver an effective response. - We will deliver a local, national, and international response to major incidents, new risks and humanitarian situations, through our firefighters and specialist teams.